freedmand/collabowrite/README.md

 ### Future goals
 * Allow users to create their own books, specify the rules and genres, timeline of how many pages and how long each page iteration will take (or how many pages must be submitted on a given iteration).
 * Roll out more books in the future and experiment with different epoch times (half-day, hour, week, etc.)

+## License

+This project is licensed under [GNU General Public License (GPL) v3.0](http://www.gnu.org/licenses/gpl-3.0.en.html).
+Feel free to share, modify, and redistribute the code, so long as it remains open source.

 ## Get involved
 Interested in helping.
 Collabowrite is open source and welcomes contributions.
 If you want to start contributing and need help, please email [dylan@collabowrite.io](mailto:dylan@collabowrite.io).